 - If mail qualifies for a special rate, such as media mail or library rate, it shall be clearly noted on the package.
 Mail not marked will be assumed to be First Class Mail, and metered appropriately.
 The campus postal manager should be consulted if the sender needs information relating to postal regulations.

 - International mail shall not be mixed with other mail.
 International packages will require a customs form.
 The form may be accessed at: New USPS Customs Form.
+USPS has new policies with regards to mail and parcels to the EU, please read up on their website.
+We will no longer be able to process Priority Express Mail Int'l effective Sept 24th.
+These parcels will need to be brought directly to Church St USPS.
+You can use your P-Card for postahe.
 Packages received without the appropriate form will be returned to the department.

 - Proof of delivery is available with certified mail.
 Electronic certified is the most cost efficient way to send mail; the signature of the recipient may be checked on the postal service website at: USPS Website. eCertified forms are available from the post office window.
 If a large number of forms is needed, they can be delivered upon request.
 Certified mail shall be kept separate from other mail prepared for metering.